fmalina/revisions-blocl/activism/treasureislands.md

 70–90 per cent of all private financial and real estate wealth.
 The Boston Consulting Group reckoned in 2003 that over half of all the wealth owned by Latin America’s wealthiest citizens lay offshore.
-‘The problem is not that these countries don’t have any assets,’ a US Federal Reserve official said.
+‘The problem is not that these countries don't have any assets,’ a US Federal Reserve official said.
 ‘The problem is, they’re all in Miami.’

 Economists have not ignored these issues entirely, but they almost always break